William Henry Moody: U.S. Congress

 He was elected to the U.S. House of Representatives from Massachusetts, and served from 1895 to 1902.
 He served on the powerful Appropriations Committee, and also held seats on Insular Affairs, Expenditures in the Department of Justice, and the Joint Commission on the Transportation of the Mails.
 He was a candidate to succeed Thomas B. Reed as Speaker in 1899, but the post was won by David B. Henderson.

 Secretary of the Navy

 During President Theodore Roosevelt's administration, Moody served as the Secretary of Navy from 1902 to 1904.
 He oversaw the start of the Roosevelt-era expansion of the Navy, including an increase in the number of ships, as well as an effort to increase manpower by improving efforts to recruit sailors from non-coastal states.
 Moody also negotiated with the government of Cuba for the original lease that permitted construction and occupation of the Guantanamo Bay Naval Base.

 U.S. Attorney General

 Moody served as Attorney General from 1904 to 1906.
 In this post, Moody actively followed Roosevelt's trust-busting policies, negotiating with 'good' trusts such as U.S. Steel but successfully prosecuting 'bad' ones such as Standard Oil and the Beef Trust.
+After the Lynching of Paul Reed and Will Cato, Moody refused to grant permission for an indictment, believing no federal right had been violated.